pwikapanel/illustrator-panel/Adobe Exchange/Instructions to Testers.md

 It works by adding extra characters to the name of any named element in the "Layers" palette, then removes the extra characters.

-This forces Illustrator to reset the internal object ID's, but it has no visible effect for the user.
+This forces Illustrator to reset the internal object ID's, but has no visible effect for the user.

 1. in file "page1.ai" delete everything
 2. create two rectangles, both named "henry"